steemit/devportal-tutorials-js/tutorials/18_follow_another_user/README.md

     );
 ```

+If either of the values for the user or author does not exist the reslut of the operation will be an `unfollow`

 More information on how to use the `broadcast` operation and options surrounding the operation can be found [HERE](https://developers.steem.io/apidefinitions/#apidefinitions-broadcast-ops-comment)

 There is an additional button added to clear the input fields.
 This is not a necessary step but adds to the ease of use.